ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

 kustomize build apps/soda/overlays/ral | less
 ```

-Now commit & push your changes to Gitlab.
+Commit & push your changes to Gitlab.
 You should be able to see that the SODA Service has been deployed.

 ### GateKeeper Service

 Create a new overlay `ral` directory for your site in the `apps/gatekeeper` directory.

-Now create a `kustomization.yaml` as per the example,  updating the `clusterID` value.
+Create a `kustomization.yaml` as per the example,  updating the `clusterID` value.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1